JostynG10/dyshez-test/README.md

 This project was developed as a technical test for the company [Dyshez](https://dyshez.com/), using [Next.js](https://nextjs.org).
 It is designed for managing user orders and images, featuring authentication and cloud storage with Supabase.

+## Demo Test User

+You can test the application using the following credentials:

+- **Email:** supabasetest10@gmail.com
+- **Password:** 123456789

+> **Note:** This user already has information stored in the Supabase service, so you can view orders and images without needing to register or upload new data.

 ## Features

 - **User authentication** (registration, login, password recovery and reset)